palletorsson/cryptogam/sketchfab/tutorial/step_4/README.md

           "target": [-6.295946179228759,2.5339818999264883,15.220566998191604],
       }]
 ```
-- Now create a function to iterate through the list
+- Now use the setCameraLookAt() for each position.
 ```
   api.addEventListener(
                 'click',